New Student Registration: Bachelor of Arts with Major

 Welcome to the Bachelor of Arts with Major!

 First-year course selection for the Bachelor of Arts offers a lot of options.
-Whether you know exactly what you want to study in first year, or you are looking for ideas and want to explore new subjects, the BA program can accommodate you.
+Whether you know exactly what you want to study or want to explore new subjects, the BA program can accommodate you.

-There are no required courses for the Bachelor of Arts degree program.
-This allows you much freedom in choosing what you want to study in your first year.
-For some students, that is a liberating thought; for others, it is a daunting concept.
-The good news is that there are no “wrong” choices.
-Whatever you choose to study this year, the courses will be usable in your degree program.
+There are no required courses for the Bachelor of Arts degree program; you're free to choose what you want to study in your first year.
+There are no “wrong” choices.
+Any courses you complete will be usable in your degree program.

-Students accepted into the Applied Forensic Psychology program or the Public Policy and Governance program will have some required courses that they will need to incorporate into their course selection, and those can be found below.
+Students accepted into the Applied Forensic Psychology program or the Public Policy and Governance program will have some required courses that they will need to incorporate into their course selection; those can be found below.

 Standard First-Year COURSE PATTERN

-Most students choose to carry a full course load, which is a total of 30 credits.
+A full course load (the most common choice for students) is 30 credits per year.
 A one-term course is 3 credits and a full-year course is 6 credits.
-This means that students are registered in 5 courses each term.
-For students in the BA, this usually means taking 5 different subjects in first term, and follow-up or companion courses in those same 5 subjects in second term.
-By year-end, these students have 6 credits each (a full-year equivalent) in 5 different subjects.
+You will normally take 5 different subjects in first term, and follow-up or companion courses in the same 5 subjects in second term.
+By year-end, you will then have 6 credits each in 5 different subjects.

 There are three disciplines that have only one 3-credit course at the 100-level: Development Studies, English, and Public Policy and Governance.
 These subjects are equally viable options for you, and the lack of a second intro course is not an issue at all.
 See Questions 1 - 3 below for guidance on course selection to support these choices.

-• The BA with Major also requires students to complete 12 credits (which we call "pairs") in each of two different subjects, outside of the major and minor.
-(See the "Glossary of Terms" for the definition of a "pair".)
-So you will need to complete upper-level courses in four different subjects in your overall degree pattern (major, minor, two pairs).
+- The BA with Major also requires students to complete 12 credits (which we call pairs) in each of two different subjects, outside of the major and minor.
 In first year, you will explore options that might be the foundational courses for such pairs (which you will complete in future years).

-• It is advisable to take at least three subjects from the list of arts courses in which students can do a major in the Bachelor of Arts.
+- It is advisable to take at least three subjects from the list of arts courses in which students can do a major in the Bachelor of Arts.
 (See the table below.)
-This will provide you with some options to consider for possible majors.
 You are welcome to choose all of your courses from those subjects, if you wish, and many students do.

 Please note that the subjects displayed in the following tables are also links to their respective pages on this website.
 If first-year, 100-level courses are offered in a particular subject, their course descriptions are displayed at the bottom of the applicable subject page.